Programming Guide

 Single‑day and Multi‑day Schedule

-Finally, the resetPolicy parameter specifies whether the session sequence numbers must be reset and on which basis (never, daily or weekly).
+Finally, the resetPolicy parameter specifies whether sequence numbers must be reset and on which basis (never, daily, or weekly).

 Reset on Every Connection

-In some operational scenarios, the scheduled connection must always start as a fresh FIX session — regardless of whether it is the first scheduled logon or a reconnection after a transport‑level failure (such as a TCP error).
+Some operations require starting every connection as a fresh FIX session — regardless of whether it is the first scheduled logon or a reconnect after a TCP error.

 To achieve this:

-adds the flag to the initial engine‑initiated Logon only.- For reconnects after TCP errors, configure a custom Logon to also include
+• setSetResetSeqNumbers(true) adds the flag to the initial engine‑initiated Logon only.

 Example FIX 4.4 Logon: